 In the early 2000s Māori were increasingly using their culture as a point of difference in the creation of new enterprises.
 This ‘Māori renaissance’ and public acceptance of Māori culture saw business opportunities established in many sectors of the economy, including retail, tourism, fishing, art and cuisine.

 The three Fs

 The Māori asset base was once dominated by ‘three Fs’ in the primary sector – fishing, farming and forestry.
-While these still hold opportunities, there is a new generation of Māori entrepreneurs who are finding success and opportunities in three new Fs – film, fashion and food.
+While these still provide opportunities, a new generation of Māori entrepreneurs are finding opportunities and success in three new Fs – film, fashion and food.

 In tourism – the largest single contributor to export earnings – Māori culture was increasingly seen as one of the defining points of difference for visitors who wanted an authentic ‘Kiwi experience’.
 Only Māori could deliver a Māori cultural experience.